p4ulor/HTML-n-CSS/README.md

-- Notes, demos & explanation of stuff about HTML & CSS and some JavaScript.
+- Notes, demos & explanation of stuff about HTML & CSS and some JavaScript (mainly for the purposes of interacting with HTML and CSS)
 - It's recommended to open this repo using VSC.
 The editor comes built-in with documentation of the various commands and elements, which can be viewed when hovering the cover over them

 ## Online sandboxes